onflow/flow/agendas/2024/sprint-kickoff/2024-08-30-Flow-Sprint-Kickoff.md

   * Updated JVM-SDK repo examples updates to parity with Go SDK

 **This sprint**
-  * Continue supporting Axelar and other key partners
+  * Continue supporting Celer, Axelar and other key partners
   * Complete remaining JVM-SDK examples

 **On Hold**